 The steps to invest in cryptocurrencies are essentially this though:

 - Find a cryptocurrency that you want to invest in.
 Something that you believe in, maybe it is Bitcoin or something new and with great potential

 - Decide on which cryptocurrency exchange to use for buying that cryptocurrency (we recommend Binance, Coinbase – get $10 free when signing up, Kucoin for beginners)

-- Buy a secure wallet to store your new cryptocurrency that you bought
+- Buy a secure wallet to store the new cryptocurrency that you bought

 - Wait to see if your investment is rising in value and maybe take some profit – follow live prices for all cryptocurrencies here

-We are glad that you read all the way to the end of this guide, now you should be much more knowledgeable about the topic of what is a cryptocurrency.
+We are glad that you read all the way to the end of this guide, now you should be much more knowledgeable about the topic of what a cryptocurrency is.
 And what a blockchain is.

 If you ever are unsure about something then either leave a comment here below or get in touch with us here.